Paul Bremer: Internet meme

 Bremer appears in a viral internet meme, where his phrase "Ladies and gentlemen, we got him" following the capture of Saddam Hussein is used to accompany someone getting 'busted' or exposed, often with Breakbot's "Baby I'm Yours" playing in the background.
 After his granddaughter informed him of the trend, he was fascinated by it and hoped it would increase people's interest in Iraq's recent events.

 Criticism and controversies

 Disbanding the Iraqi Army

 On May 23, 2003, Bremer issued Order Number 2, in effect dissolving the entire former Iraqi army and putting 400,000 former Iraqi soldiers out of work.
 The move was widely criticized for creating a large pool of armed and disgruntled youths for the insurgency.
 Former soldiers took to the streets in mass protests to demand back pay.
 Many of them threatened violence if their demands were not met.

-It was widely asserted within the White House and the CPA that the order to disband the Iraqi Army had little to no practical effect, since it had "self-demobilized" in the face of the oncoming invasion force.

 Bremer was later heavily criticized for officially disbanding the former Iraqi Army.
-Bremer, however, contends that there were no armies to disband, despite the fact that American commanders at that time were negotiating with senior Iraqi army officers on how to use the Iraqi army for security purposes.
-He claimed that many soldiers simply left after the fall of Baghdad; some to protect their own families from the rampant looting.
-Critics claimed his extreme measures, including the firing of thousands of school teachers and removing Ba'ath Party members from top government positions, helped create and worsen an atmosphere of discontent.
-As the insurgency grew stronger, so did the criticisms.
-Bremer was also in personal danger because of Iraqi perceptions of him and was henceforth heavily guarded.
-Attempts to assassinate him took place on numerous occasions—one of the more publicized events occurred on December 6, 2003, when his convoy was driving on the dangerous Baghdad Airport Road while returning to the fortified Green Zone.
-The convoy was hit by a bomb and gunfire, with the rear window of his official car blown away and as bullets flew, Bremer and his deputies ducked below their seats.
-No injuries or casualties were reported and news of the attack on Bremer was not released until December 19, 2003, during his visit to Basra.
+During Bremer's stay in Iraq, Osama bin Laden allegedly placed a bounty of 10,000 grams of gold on Bremer, the equivalent of US$125,000 at the time.